Quasi-isometric invariance of continuous group $L^p$-cohomology, and first applications to vanishings: Continuous group -cohomology

 The group $L^p$-cohomology is defined in this section (Definition \ref{group_L^p_def}).
 When the group is a finite $K(\pi, 1)$, we relate its group $L^p$-cohomology with the simplicial $L^p$-cohomology (Proposition \ref{simplicial_prop}).
 For locally compact second countable topological groups, the group $L^p$-cohomology is isomorphic to the asymptotic $L^p$-cohomology (Theorem \ref{cont_asymp_thm}).
 This implies Theorem \ref{intro-thm1} of the introduction.

 \begin{definition} Let $G$ be a locally compact second countable topological group, and $\mathcal H$ be a left-invariant Haar measure.
 Let $p \in (1, +\infty)$.
-The \emph{group $L^p$-cohomology} of $G$ is the continuous cohomology of $G$ with coefficients in the right-regular representation of $G$ on $L^p (G, \mathcal H)$, \emph{i.e.\!} the representation defined by
+The \emph{group $L^p$-cohomology} of $G$ is the continuous cohomology of $G$, as in Definition \ref{ell_pcont_def}, with coefficients in the right-regular representation of $G$ on $L^p (G, \mathcal H)$, \emph{i.e.\!} the representation defined by